berithjeshurun13/pyhive/README.md

 `Documents/PyLMHiveSTEAM/logs/`

+When using a HiveSTEAM checkout as `PYHIVE_HOME`, you may also use `$PYHIVE_HOME/logs/` for runtime-adjacent logs.

 `ProcessUpdater` can stream job progress over HTTP + Socket.IO to a broker for UI clients.

 ---

 ## Status

 This package is under active development.
 Some surfaces (assembler one-shot runners, cross-OS logging, distributed queue backends) are partial or platform-specific.
 Prefer the `core/` APIs above for production-shaped usage.
+HiveSTEAM packing and path layouts are Windows-first today.

 ---